Best Mechanical Keyboard Under $100 in 2023

 In addition to this, the keyboard features a sleek design that will fit into any environment.
 It’s a little bit heavy, but this is to be expected from a product that’s built this well.
 The keyboard features vivid RGB lighting, which is especially handy for working during the night.
 For the sake of your comfort, the keyboard has two-step adjustable feet.
 These allow you to change the board in up to three different angles – as high as 11 degrees.
 This is plenty of adjustability, making it very suitable for the vast majority of users.

 The keyboard features linear red or aqua switches, but if you get the larger version of this keyboard you can get blue switches.
 They work incredibly well, and the keys make a satisfying sound when you press them.
 Of course, it does cost a little bit extra to buy this keyboard, but it’s worth splashing a little bit of extra cash for if you have it.
+And it is still a great mechanical keyboard under $100.

 - Great for gaming